Sensors#

 Introduction#

-The VEX AIR Hornet includes an Inertial Sensor for measuring rotational movement and for detecting changes in motion as well as a Range Sensor for detecting distances.
-The VEX AIR Hornet can also keep track of its battery levels.
-These sensors allow the Hornet to track its orientation, heading, acceleration, and distance from objects.
+The VEX AIR Drone includes an Inertial Sensor for measuring rotational movement and for detecting changes in motion as well as a Range Sensor for detecting distances.
+The VEX AIR Drone can also keep track of its battery levels.
+These sensors allow the drone to track its orientation, heading, acceleration, and distance from objects.

 Below is a list of all available blocks:

-rotation – Returns how much the Hornet has turned since it started.
+rotation — Returns how much the drone has turned since it started.

 acceleration — Returns acceleration along the forward, rightward, or downward axis.

-get turn rate – Returns the Hornet’s current rotation speed in degrees per second (dps).
+get turn rate — Returns the drone’s current rotation speed in degrees per second (dps).

 reset rotation — Resets the rotation value to zero.